 But here’s the catch.

-Esther and Jerry ran a string of “art of allowing” workshops because, in step three, it’s your job to allow the universe’s delivery.
+Esther and Jerry ran a string of “art of allowing” workshops because, in step three, you can’t get your stuff until you learn to allow it.

 If you don’t see them, it’s simple: